-Based on the analysis findings noted above, there does not appear to be major supply concerns associated with the future parking demand analysis in Downtown Brampton.
 The underutilization of the Downtown off-street parking system calls for a review of the possible strategies that can make this system more efficiently deployed especially with the expected growth in employment and population in Downtown Brampton.
-A Downtown Parking Implementation Strategy is being undertaken, supplementary to the Brampton Parking Plan.
-This supplementary study intends to: 1) investigate strategies that can optimize off-street parking utilization in the Downtown area through shared-use/reservation parking agreements, 2) address recent requests in the order of 1,800 parking spaces from Rogers Communications and post-secondary institutions, and 3) identify potential parking supply opportunities in the Downtown area focusing on structured/below ground parking.
+In addition, with the removal of the minimum parking requirements in Downtown Brampton, prospective developers may become interested in shared parking arrangements in the available parking facilities which may generate a considerable parking demand and change the parking demand/supply profile in the future.
+A Downtown Parking Implementation Strategy study was undertaken, supplementary to the Brampton Parking Plan, and intended to: 1) investigate strategies that can optimize off-street parking utilization in the Downtown area through shared-use/reservation parking agreements, 2) address existing and potential requests made by employment-related developers for shared off-site parking, and 3) identify potential parking supply opportunities in the Downtown area focusing on structured or below ground parking.
+This supplementary study, which also includes more recent parking surveys (carried out in October 2022), discusses several shared-parking implementation scenarios in the short-to-medium and long terms, and also further discusses the future needs to expand the parking system and the associated challenges and implications.